cgat-developers/ruffus/doc/tutorials/new_tutorial/command_line.rst

 We find that much of our *Ruffus* pipeline code is built on the same template and this is generally a good place to start developing a new pipeline.

-From version 2.4 up, *Ruffus* therefore includes an optional ``Ruffus.cmdline`` module which provides support for a set of common command line arguments which make writing *Ruffus* much more pleasant
+From version 2.4, *Ruffus* includes an optional ``Ruffus.cmdline`` module that provides support for a set of common command line arguments.
+This makes writing *Ruffus* pipelines much more pleasant.

 .. _new_manual.cmdline.get_argparse: